-Since then Hunar has added its Rashidabad (near Tando Allah Yar), Lahore (Bedian Road), Multan (Pak Arab Fertilizer) and Kharian campuses as well as a women’s institute in Karachi that started in 2015 and is in the process of relocation to a new modern upgraded facility.
-It will start operations in September 2017.
-By end of 2017 two more institutes will be added in Korangi (Karachi), one for women and one for men.
-Korangi campus is targeted to host a state of the art Teacher’s Training and Excellence Center.
+Since then Hunar has added its Rashidabad (near Tando Allah Yar), Lahore (Bedian Road), Multan (Pak Arab Fertilizer) and Kharian campuses as well as a women's institute in Karachi that started in 2015 and is in the process of relocation to a new modern upgraded facility.
+It will start operations by 2019.
+By end of 2019 two more institutes will be added in Korangi (Karachi), one for women and one for men.
+Korangi campus is targeted to host a state of the art Teacher's Training and Excellence Center.

 Hunar Foundation's key objective is to provide school graduates and other young adults with international standard vocational training that meets the expectations of the market, leading to employment or small business creation - and eventually economic freedom and empowerment.
 Hunar Foundation offers this opportunity to the underprivileged and marginalized segments of society where the need is more urgent.